Magenic/migrationlabs/pcf/README.md

-# migrationlabs
-A series of hands on labs around migration and modernization
+# Pivitol Cloud Foundry on Azure #